Other Common Names

 Most are omnivorous and will feed on most anything organic.
 Many (if not most) will catch and eat other smaller animals when they can.
 In houses may chew on paper products, occasionally fabric.

-If these occur in a house the best treatment is to remove them and their breeding habitat - cool moist dark places such as piles of logs or boards in basements.
-A clean dry home will not be a welcoming place for these guys.
-Although they are scary-looking they are basically harmless to humans, except perhaps for minor damage to stored items, and are easily discouraged by eliminating the dark damp habitat they prefer.
+If these occur in a house the best treatment is to remove them and their breeding sites, e.g. cool moist dark places such as piles of logs or boards in basements.
+They are harmless to humans, except for occasional minor damage to stored items.
+Can jump several feet.